ranfysvalle02/ml-backpropagation/README.md

 ---

-# The Surprising Magic of Simple Algorithms and Big Data in Machine Learning
+# The Surprising Magic of Simple Algorithms and Big Data

 ---